 The irrigation syringe is a handheld, portable medical device designed to introduce, remove, or flush fluids in and out of body cavities or wounds.
 Typically composed of plastic and featuring either a bulb or piston mechanism, the syringe may include an integral or detachable tube to direct fluid precisely where needed.
 It is operated manually and does not incorporate electronics, moving parts, or require any form of electrical power.

 This particular product concept is intended as a disposable unit, eliminating the need for post-use sterilization and minimizing infection risks.
-Although the device is therapeutic in purpose, it does not have direct patient contact—its role is more about managing the environment around wounds or body cavities, such as cleaning, irrigating, or preparing a site for further treatment.
+Although the device is therapeutic in purpose, it does not have direct patient contact.
+Its role is more about managing the environment around wounds or body cavities, such as cleaning, irrigating, or preparing a site for further treatment.

 Given its small size, lightweight plastic construction, and simple manual operation, the irrigation syringe aligns well with point-of-care use, field applications, and outpatient scenarios where ease of use and disposability are key drivers of product utility.